NeuralTrust/docs.neuraltrust.ai/docs/trustgate/getting-started/overview.md

 - **Routing:** Directs requests to the appropriate service or model.
 - **Load Balancing:** Ensures even traffic distribution across models or services.
+- **Fallback Mechanisms:** Provides a way to fall back to a different model or service if the primary one is unavailable.
 - **Authentication and Authorization:** Validates access to ensure secure operations.
-- **Rate Limiting:** Controls request volumes to prevent overloading.
+- **Rate Limiting:** Controls request volumes to prevent overloading, at both the request and token level.
-- **Token Rate Limiting:** Controls the rate at which tokens are consumed.
-- **Request and Response Transformation:** Modifies data formats, adds or removes fields, and optimizes communication between systems.
+- **Security:** Protects against injection attacks, data leaks, and other security threats.

 :::tip
 Set up your AI Gateway in minutes with our [step-by-step guide](/trustgate/getting-started/step-by-step)